s4h1u1b9h9a2m/ExportWebPageToPDF/README.md

-# shub_web_features
+# Export Webpage To PDF

-Features that can be used in Web Development or related to web application.
+Script will be able to export full webpage in PDF format.